Boosting the Local Invariance for Better Adversarial Transferability: Related Work

-Numerous input transformation-based attacks have also been proposed to boost adversarial transferability~\cite{zou2020improving,dong2019TIM,wang2024bsr}.
-For example, DIM~\cite{xie2019dim} improves transferability by randomly resizing and padding the input image before the gradient calculation. \textit{Admix}~\cite{wang2021admix} enhances diversity by combining the original image with a second image from a distinct category, thereby generating more diverse perturbations.
-SIA~\cite{Wang2023SIA} applies various transformations to the blocks of the input image to increase diversity while maintaining its structural integrity.
+Numerous \textbf{input transformation-based attacks} have been proposed to boost adversarial transferability~\cite{zou2020improving,wang2021admix,wang2024bsr}.
+DIM~\cite{xie2019dim} improves transferability by randomly resizing and padding the input image before the gradient calculation. \textit{Admix}~\cite{wang2021admix} enhances diversity by combining the original image with a second image from a distinct category to generate more diverse perturbations.
+SIA~\cite{Wang2023SIA} applies various transformations to the blocks of the input image while maintaining its structural integrity.
+BSR~\cite{wang2024bsr} splits the image into blocks, then shuffles and randomly rotates them.
+SID~\cite{zhou2025sid} leverages spatial invariance by fusing global image into localized blocks through linear or frequency domains, followed by multi-scale downsampling and random positioning.

-Additionally, model-related attacks often modify the architecture of surrogate model for enhanced transferability.
-For example, Linbp~\cite{guo2020linbp} modifies the backward propagation process by setting the gradient of the ReLU activation function to a constant value of 1 and scaling the gradients of residual blocks.
+Additionally, \textbf{model-related attacks} modify the architecture of the surrogate model for enhanced transferability.
+For example, Linbp~\cite{guo2020linbp} modifies the backward propagation process by setting the gradient of the ReLU activation function to a constant value and scaling the gradients of residual blocks.
 SGM~\cite{wu2020sgm} prioritizes the gradients from skip connections over those from residual modules to improve transferability.
 BPA~\cite{wang2023bpa} introduces a non-monotonic function as the derivative of ReLU and integrates a temperature-controlled softmax function to activate the truncated gradient for better transferability.
+VDC~\cite{zhang2024VirtualDense} imports virtual dense connections for dense gradient back-propagation in attention maps and MLP blocks based on the forward propagation for vision transformers.
+FPR~\cite{ren2025fpr} refines the forward propagation by diversifying the attention map and accumulating the output token embedding using momentum.